 In recent years, several initiatives have been implemented to provide enhanced customer service to licensed retailers.
-Ongoing improvements to the web-based Retailer Services Center, available to retailers at txlottery.org/rsc, include online license renewals and specific reports useful in helping retailers manage inventory and financial matters related to the lottery.
-To welcome new applicants to the lottery and provide basic information on the agency's processes, a retailer welcome packet was developed and, since 2011, has been mailed to all new retailers upon approval of their license application.
+In 2015, the Texas Lottery launched the Lottery Services Portal (LSP) website, available to retailers at tx.gtechlsp.com.
+LSP provides existing and potential Texas Lottery retailers with the convenience and efficiency of secure, online access to lottery reports and functions, including the ability to submit license applications online.

+When a license application is submitted online through the LSP, the user is now notified immediately that the application has been received.
 In an effort to facilitate prospective licensees' access to information on becoming a lottery retailer, a Spanish-language recruitment brochure was introduced in November 2011 and added to the variety of English-language information already available on the Texas Lottery website.

 The implementation of player ticket self-check technology reduces retailer labor transaction time in processing ticket inquiries and validations by minimizing player questions about the prize amount of potential winning tickets.
-Additionally, Texas Lottery and lottery operator personnel continue to reach out to retailers in small group settings called Retailer Links meetings, held throughout the state each year, reaching retailers in more than 60 cities and towns from 2006 through March 2012.
+Additionally, Texas Lottery and lottery operator personnel continue to reach out to retailers in small group settings called Retailer Links meetings, held throughout the state each year, reaching retailers in more than 80 cities and towns in over 100 meetings from CY 2006 through 2016.
 Links meetings provide retailers the most current information on Texas Lottery policies and game initiatives, while offering an open forum for soliciting feedback and addressing retailer concerns.
 Retailers view these meetings as a positive means of furthering communication between the Texas Lottery, the lottery operator and lottery retailers.